 Let me help you find your family's past and in so doing find your own present.

 Mary Kircher Roddy, CG®, grew up in San Rafael, California.
-She earned a Bachelor degree in Liberal Studies from The University of California, Riverside in 1982 and a Master in Professional Accounting from the University of Texas in 1984.
+She earned a Bachelor's degree in Liberal Studies from The University of California, Riverside in 1982 and a Master's in Professional Accounting from the University of Texas in 1984.
 She earned a certificate in Genealogy and Family History at the University of Washington in 2005.
-She was credentialed by the Board for Certification of Genealogists® in 2019, Certificate No. 1113.*
+She was credentialed by the Board for Certification of Genealogists® in 2019.* She is a trustee of the Board for Certification of Genealogists and is a former treasurer for the Association of Professional Genealogists.
+She is co-editor of the National Genealogical Society Quarterly.

-She is a member of the Seattle Genealogical Society, the Association of Professional Genealogists, and the National Genealogical Society.
+She is a member of the National Genealogical Society and the Association of Professional Genealogists.

 * Certified Genealogist (CG) is a service mark (sm) of the board for Certification of Genealogists® conferred to associates who consistently meet ethical and competency standards in accord with peer-reviewed evaluations every five years.